Multilingual Chatbots Making Conversational AI Vernacular

 A bot’s ability to detect and understand words, and extract the relevant information from them, is crucial to its functioning.

-Essentially, this meant that our bots would be able to identity and extract relevant information that users entered using these languages.
+Essentially, this meant that our bots would be able to identify and extract relevant information that users entered using these languages.

-You can read more about how our NER system for Indian languages works here.
+You can read more about how our NER system for Indian languages works.